emilpriver/go-hugo-portfolio/content/blog/elixir-introduction.md

 Cars.com is one of the leading platforms for selling cars and buying cars online serving more than 400 million visitors annually.
 Adopting Elixir as the primary language for its application enabled developers to get started faster and understand the code faster helping cars.com to grow faster and enabling 0 downtimes with a scalable and reliable platform.
 Cars.com uses Phoenix for its front end enabling Cars.com to show real-time data for its users.

 ## My thoughts
 I think Elixir is a great language that can handle tons of work at the same time due to its concurrent model but also how easy it is to get started with Elixir and get up and running.
-I don't think programming should be hard and many languages make it hard to get up and running quickly, but also hard to write your program in general.
+I don't think programming should be hard, and many languages make it hard to get up and running quickly, but also hard to write your program in general.
 This is something that Elixir doesn't have due to the tooling they have created and the way the language is written.
 Something I don't like is that it doesn't come as required, mostly because I think types help prevent problems and enable us to remove some tests that we don't need to write as we typed them and tested all cases by using the types.
 On the other hand are you able to use types in Elixir and could set a standard for the project to type the code.

 I think the way I would use Elixir is with real-time data or message queues.
-For example, building a notification queue for apps and using Elixir to concurrently send all the messages to the devices as I think this would be the best use-case for it but I want to explore it in more areas than queues.
+For example, building a notification queue for apps and using Elixir to concurrently send all the messages to the devices as I think this would be the best use-case for it, but I want to explore it in more areas than queues.

 ## Thanks
 Thanks to Lars Wikman for the great Elixir talk he had, But also for wanting to read this post and give feedback.
 Lars is doing great things for the Elixir community.
-I recommend checking him out at [https://underjord.io/](https://underjord.io/) or his [Youtube](https://www.youtube.com/c/Underjord)
+I recommend checking him out at [https://underjord.io/](https://underjord.io/) or his [YouTube](https://www.youtube.com/c/Underjord)

 Also want to thank the community at Kodsnack for answering my questions regarding the language and sharing information on how they use it.
 Great community with great people.